llsoftsec/llsoftsecbook/book.md

 [@Rutland2017], an Armv8.3 feature, supported only in AArch64 state, that can be used to mitigate code reuse attacks.
-Pointer Authentication introduces instructions that generate a pointer _signature_, called a Pointer Authentication Code (PAC), based on a key and a modifier, and matching instructions to authenticate this signature.
+Pointer Authentication introduces instructions that generate a pointer _signature_, called a Pointer Authentication Code (PAC), based on a key and a modifier.
+It also introduces matching instructions to authenticate this signature.
 Incorrect authentication leads to an unusable pointer, that will cause a fault when used [^fpac].
 The key is not directly accessible by user space software.

 [^fpac]: With the FPAC extension, a fault is raised at incorrect authentication.

+Pointers are stored as 64-bit values, but they don't need all of these bits to describe the available address space, so a number of bits in the top of each pointer are unused.
+The unused bits must be all ones or all zeros, so we refer to them as extension bits\index{pointer extension bits}.
+Pointer Authentication Codes are stored in those unused extension bits of a pointer.
+The exact number of PAC bits depends on the number of unused pointer bits, which varies based on the configuration of the virtual address space size.[^tbi]

+[^tbi]: If the Top-Byte-Ignore (TBI)\index{Top-Byte-Ignore (TBI)} feature is enabled, the top byte of pointers is ignored when performing memory accesses.
+  This restricts the number of available PAC bits.

 [Clang](https://clang.llvm.org/docs/ClangCommandLineReference.html#aarch64) and
 [GCC](https://gcc.gnu.org/onlinedocs/gcc/AArch64-Options.html) both use Pointer